-Parenting Partnerships offers guidance and support to help parents navigate the legal process of divorce or ongoing custody issues as pertaining to their children.
-Regardless of where parents are in this process, co-parenting assistance helps them examine their options in order to make informed decisions – decisions required at a time when emotions may be high, finances may be stressed, and children need all the support from their parents they can get.
+Parenting Partnerships offers guidance and support to help parents navigate the legal process of divorce or ongoing custody issues.
+Regardless of where parents are in this process, co-parent coaching helps them examine their options in order to make informed decisions – decisions required at a time when emotions may be high, finances may be stressed, and children need all the support from their parents they can get.

 Conflict creates distress for parents and children far beyond the decision to parent from two homes.
 Co-parenting challenges may not be anticipated when creating temporary orders or the final decree.
 In the event parents are not able to resolve disagreements, they still have several options available when they reach an impasse.